- What are the implications of Brain Gut 4 and 5 for modern humans?

 Truth Bomb Alert: No theory is too special to question: This includes the religion that is paleo is becoming.

 This data implied to me, any species with a large brain that consumed huge amounts of energy would have to have and eat a stable nutrient dense diet as its brain evolved.
 They would also have to have some unique adaptations to absorb those nutrients in their guts too.
-You and I, are both humans, and we fit that bill.
-The Epi-Paleo Rx was buried the work of Cordain since 1999 and uncovered in Dr. Cunnane’s work in 2005-12.
-All I did, was uncover that glaring fact.
+You and I are both humans, and we fit that bill.
+The Epi-Paleo Rx has buried the work of Cordain since 1999 and uncovered in Dr. Cunnane’s work in 2005-12.
+All I did, was uncovered that glaring fact.
 It’s time we all took a look to see what the data really says instead of just believing what has been published about the findings.

 8. Iodine is critical to any optimal health platform because of its effects on free T3 and TSH.
 There are special adaptations made for the collection of Iodine in the human system because of it.
 I believe it is absorbed best because the gut is semipermeable due to the fact humans have zonulin and primates do not.
 This also happens to help humans absorb DHA in high volumes as well.
-Thyroid hormones, including the prohormone thyroxine (T4) and its active version T3 are important regulators of vertebrates neurodevelopment.
+Thyroid hormones, including the prohormone thyroxine (T4) and its active version T3, are important regulators of vertebrates neurodevelopment.
 Specific transporters and deiodinases are required to ensure T3 access to the developing brain.
 T3 activates a number of differentiation processes in neuronal and glial cell types by binding to nuclear receptors, acting directly on gene transcription in the developing brain and neocortex of humans.

 The brain is the ultimate energy hog for nutrients and oxygen.
 It has no tolerance for lacking in either.
 If it does not get either, cognitive performance declines rapidly.
 We also know that when DHA levels fall (AD) cognitive function drops as well.
 When these changes occur they are usually seen with atherosclerosis of the vertebral and carotid arteries that feed the brain blood and oxygen.

 10. These brain selective nutrients are provided in abundance to humans because of special physiologic and morphologic adaptations made in the human gut.
 These are not found in primates because they have no need for them because they do not encephalize much postnatally.
 The gut is designed to be naturally semi-permeable to brain selective nutrients.
-The blood brain barrier also has special features to allow easy passage of some lipid nutrients, like DHA, and block out the passage of most other substance to protect its performance.
+The blood-brain barrier also has special features to allow easy passage of some lipid nutrients, like DHA, and block out the passage of most other substance to protect its performance.

 11. The parasympathetic nervous system controls the connections between the gut and the brain.
 On each end of this conduit are two specialized membranes to control the optimal health milieu of both the gut and the brain at all times.
 The policeman of this system is the vagus nerve.
-Its connections to both systems are intricate and vast in humans compared to transitional ape.
+Its connections to both systems are intricate and vast in humans compared to a transitional ape.
 The leptin receptor is the thermostat of this system’s efficiency.
 Like a thermometer uses mercury to record the temperature levels, inflammation is the leptin receptors’ mercury.
-Inflammation is what destroys the hormone response by lowering T3 and stopping conversion of LDL cholesterol to the steroid pathways.
+Inflammation is what destroys the hormone response by lowering T3 and stopping the conversion of LDL cholesterol to the steroid pathways.

 Massive Importance #1: This makes reading the steroid pathways response to inflammation the Rosetta stone for human health monitoring.
 This implies that we need to think of food as hormone information, not as a metabolic fuel.
-Think of the Epi-Paleo Rx as human jet fuel for the our nervous system.
+Think of the Epi-Paleo Rx as human jet fuel for our nervous system.
 We go as our brain goes.
 Think of the GI tract as a metabolic computer which adjusts your physiology in response to the nutrients it detects.
-This is how the Brain Gut axis works in humans.
+This is how the Brain-Gut axis works in humans.